AliceO2Group/analysis-framework/docs/advanced-specifics/pwgdq.md

 * [`dqEfficiency.cxx`](https://github.com/AliceO2Group/O2Physics/blob/master/PWGDQ/Tasks/dqEfficiency.cxx) Analysis task for processing O2::DQ MC skimmed AODs.
 * [`v0selector.cxx`](https://github.com/AliceO2Group/O2Physics/blob/master/PWGDQ/Tasks/v0selector.cxx) Select barrel tracks which belong to clean V0 and cascade topologies.
 This code loops over a V0Data table and produces some standard analysis output for select clean V0 sample.
 * [`dileptonMuMu.cxx`](https://github.com/AliceO2Group/O2Physics/blob/master/PWGDQ/Tasks/dileptonMuMu.cxx) It refers to The dimuon analysis task.
 It’s a derivative of the tableReader, but with muon only informations.  takes tracks flaged as « muon » and creates Pairs calculating mass, rapidity, pT.
-* [`dileptonEE.cxx`](https://github.com/AliceO2Group/O2Physics/blob/master/PWGDQ/Tasks/dileptonEE.cxx) It refers to The dielectron analysis task.
-It’s a derivative of the tableReader, but with electron only informations.  takes tracks flaged as « electron » and creates Pairs calculating mass, rapidity, pT.

 ## Python Interface
 To simplify the handling and usage of the O2-DQ framework a [python interface](https://github.com/ctolon/PythonInterfaceOOP) has been developed and will be maintained for further user support.

 Its main features are:

 - run tasks with simple commands (all main workflows are included)
 - dependencies are selected and set with no need to specify them in the command line
 - auto completion for workflows, settings and configurables

 To get started, a [detailed introduction](https://github.com/ctolon/PythonInterfaceOOP#user-python-based-interface) has been written and an introduction was given in the [hands-on session](https://indico.cern.ch/event/1220887/) (Dec 22).

 ## AliHyperloop